 When should I take the standardized medical school admissions test, MCAT, and how do I prepare for it?

-Once you complete the basic requirements in Biology, general Chemistry, Organic Chemistry, Physics, Math and English (and have done well in those courses), you may be ready to take the test.
+Once you successfully complete the basic academic requirements in biology, general chemistry, organic chemistry, physics, math and English, you may be ready to take the MCAT test.
 Please take multiple practice tests to identify your weak areas and review the material.
 You can purchase multiple practice tests from the official MCAT website.
 Simulate the real test environment as much as possible, which means that you take timed tests and not take long breaks for meals, phone calls or other distractions.
-Try working through the test in one seating and see if you have the stamina to go through entire the test as you would in a real setting.
+Try working through the test in one sitting and see if you have the stamina to go through entire the test as you would in a real setting.
 Taking a commercial prep course is your own personal decision.
 Some students do well without it, while others feel that they need the structured environment to prepare for the test.
-Aim for 10+ scores in each of the Bio, Phys.
-Sci and VR sections.
+Aim for 10+ scores in each of the Biological Sciences, Physical Sciences, and Verbal Reasoning sections.
 Try to take the actual test a few months before you apply so that you will have the time to repeat the test, if necessary.
 You don't need to withhold the primary application (AMCAS) to wait for your MCAT scores but we strongly recommend that you take the test before June of the application year, at the latest.
 Depending on the school that you apply to, MCAT scores expire in two or three years so if you plan to apply years after graduation, you will need to take that into consideration.
 Please pick a date that you prefer and register for the test months in advance to secure a seat at a location that is convenient to you.
-For more information, please visit http://www.aamc.org/students/mcat/.
+For more information, please visit the official MCAT website.

 When is the best time to submit my application?